ChristosMavrikis/TxMM_Research_Project/README.md

  * Figure 6 : Pie plot containing the fine-grain sentiment analysis of the Tweets.
  * Figure 7 : Bar plot containing the most common words in the topics.
  * Figure 8 : Pie plot containing the emotions captured from the Tweets - positive,negative not contained.

+# Encountered Problems
+I also have attached a .pdf which briefly explains each 'hiccup' I encountered throught the project.

+# Runtime
+Processor : Intel (R) Core (TM) i5-8265U CPU @ 1.60GHz 1.80GHz
+RAM : 8.00 GB (7.82 usable)
+With the above specs it takes about 1hour to run 100k tweets for the analysis.